Equal pay matters. It’s a legal obligation and a moral responsibility for all businesses, no matter their size.

 How is the gender pay gap calculated?

-The Office of National Statistics suggests this basic formula for calculating the gender pay gap within an organisation:
+The Office of National Statistics proposes a straightforward formula for calculating the gender pay gap within an organisation:

 "The gender pay gap is calculated as the difference between average hourly earnings (excluding overtime) of men and women as a proportion of men’s average hourly earnings (excluding overtime).
 It is a measure across all jobs in the UK, not of the difference in pay between men and women for doing the same job."

 Begin by making a list of all employees, their genders, job titles and grades and start date and hours of work.
-Against each employee, include all information related to their pay and the wider benefits they receive.
-This includes overtime, shift pay, bonuses, commission, or any other payments.
+If you’re already storing all this information digitally in an HR software system, this step will be much easier.
+For each employee, include all information related to their pay and the wider benefits they receive, such as overtime, shift pay, bonuses, commission, or any other payments.

-Benefits include holidays, sick pay, company cars, pension contributions and any other form of non-cash benefit.
-To make like-for-like comparisons easier – especially when comparing payments of employees who work part-time with those who work full-time – break salary information down into hourly rates.
+Other benefits include holidays, sick pay, company cars, pension contributions and any other form of non-cash benefit.
+To make like-for-like comparisons easier - especially when comparing the payments of employees who work part-time with those who work full-time - break salary information down into hourly rates.

 The Equality and Human Rights Commission recommends using a basic table to make comparisons.